-Here's A List Of Celebrities Who Attended Priyanka Chopra & Nick Jonas Wedding In Jodhpur
+Here's A List Of Celebrities Who Attended Priyanka Chopra & Nick Jonas' Wedding In Jodhpur

 Designer Sabyasachi

 Ace designer Sabyasachi also made it to the wedding and blessed the couple on the most important day of their lives.
-Sabyasachi is also a close friend to the Chopra family.
+Sabyasachi is also a close friend of the Chopra family.

 Most Read: Priyanka & Nick Are Officially A Married Couple As They Tie The Knot In A Christian Wedding Ceremony